CJGreig/QGIS-Documentation/docs/training_manual/vector_classification/classification.rst

    Text (string)
    Date

-Attribute data can be stored as one of these five field types.
-The five data types and their uses will be discussed in later lectures.
-For now, understand that data can be stored as numbers, characters or dates, and based on the data type, data can be manipulated, classified and categorized in different ways.
+Attribute data can be stored as one of these five field types: numbers, characters or dates, and based on the data type, data can be manipulated, classified in different ways.

 #.
 Click :guilabel:`OK`